308 Winchester Ammo For Sale

 For large numbers of sport shooters, the .308 Winchester is their go-to cartridge.
 It's currently used by PALMA competitors in their 800-, 900- and 1,000-yard events.
 It is also used by F-Class shooters for competitions at 1,000 yards.
 The USPSA (United States Practical Shooting Association) has a Multi-Gun, Heavy Metal class with very specific firearms requirements, one of them being that the smallest caliber size be 0.308."
 As a result of this and due to the number of AR-15 style rifles chambered for this round, the most frequently chosen cartridge is the .308 Winchester.

 Genesis of the .308 Winchester

 The genesis of the 308 Winchester round lies back in 1952.
 At that time, there were two big kids on the block – the .30-03 and the .30-06.
-They were in such great supply, thanks to their use during half a century of wars, that the average American not only knew how to shoot with them, but could also get them in bulk for a pittance.
+They were in such great supply, thanks to their use during half a century of wars that the average American knew how to shoot with them.
 The round was designed by Winchester for weapons with shorter action for more reliable functioning in semi-automatic rifles.
 It was originally tested by the military before the modifications, making it the 7.62x51mm NATO two years later.

 308 vs. 5.56 and 7.62x51mm NATO